 Co-signing & Co-signers

-Before anyone agrees to become a co-signer on someone elses high risk car loans, they really need to know as much as possible about the situation.
-They also need to know about everything and everything that could affect them personally when it comes to signing on high risk car loans for someone else.
+Before anyone agrees to become a co-signer on someone else’s high risk car loans, he or she need to know as much as possible about the situation.
+They also need to know about everything that could affect them personally when it comes to signing on high risk car loans for someone else.

 - Both types must place their signature on the loan contract.

 - Along with the primary borrower, both types can be sent to a collection agent if the loan goes unpaid.

 - The lenders for high risk car loans will review the credit of both the borrower and co-borrower.

 Differences For Co-Signing & Co-Borrowing

 - Lenders name a co-borrower as either a co-signer or a co-buyer based upon their income compared to the primary borrower.

 - A co-buyers income amount can be added to the primary buyer’s if their income is not high enough to qualify them for a certain loan.

 - A cosigner’s income cannot be added to the main buyer’s.
 Instead, both parties’ incomes must qualify separately.